PabloGastonMedina/PabloGastonMedina/README.md

 🌎 Argentina
 ---

-🙋**Sobre mi**: Actualmente estudiando Desarrollo Web Full-Stack Phyton en codo a codo.
+👋**Sobre mi**: Actualmente estudiando Desarrollo Web Full-Stack Phyton en codo a codo.

 <!--
 Here are some ideas to get you started: